Sunday, December 01, 2024

 'Listen to My Music': National Artist Jose Maceda's life and works at the Vargas Museum, from June 25 to July 26, 2013.

-raymanray by Childen of Cathode Ray (early 90s)
+Mantracks by Childen of Cathode Ray (early 90s)

 A rare and original recording from Children of Cathode Ray, and with vocals at that!

-Retitled to 'Raymanray' this experimental, quirky pop-ish tune was recorded sometime in the early 90s with Magyar Tuazon laying the lead voice.
+Retitled to 'Mantracks' this experimental, quirky pop-ish tune was recorded sometime in the early 90s with Magyar Tuazon laying the lead voice.
 Primitive as it may seem, please excuse the quality of the recording since all the tracks were bounced several times on two-track stereo cassette tapes.

 Except for the digital transfer to the computer, most of the original recording was retained to maintain its authentic analog reproduction.